 Monica taught with Writers in the Schools (WITS) in different forms in three states for five years.
 In Georgia, from 2012-2014, she taught and facilitated the Early College Writers in the Schools Program, a WITS program that matched undergraduates with seventh graders.
 In Texas from 2014-2017, she taught creative writing and slam poetry with the summer Creative Writing Camp in Houston, co-sponsored by WITS Houston and Rice University's School Literacy and Culture department.
 In addition to that camp, Monica taught with the HYPE Freedom School in July 2016, a summer program for marginalized students to increase literacy and excitement about reading and culture.
 In Colorado from 2016-2017, Monica taught with the WITS-affiliated nonprofit, Colorado Humanities and the Center for the Book.
 With this program, she taught creative writing to high school seniors, focusing on Pulitzer Prize-winning work about the American West.

 Are you or someone you know a high school student interested in creative writing?
 Spend a week with Monica and other fabulous creative writing faculty at Susquehanna University with the Summer Writers Workshop (SWW), run every summer in July for the last few decades.
-In this camp, young writers from all over the country have the opportunity to write, revise, and perform their work, eventually publishing at least one piece in the SWW workshop anthology or submitting to our literary journal for high school writers, The Apprentice Writer.
-Join us this summer on campus!
+In this camp, young writers from all over the country have the opportunity to write, revise, and perform their work, eventually publishing at least one piece in the SWW workshop anthology and submitting to the longest running literary journal for high school writers in the country, The Apprentice Writer.
+Join us this summer!